 Cottonwood forests provide habitat for more than half the bird species in Montana, while hundreds of thousands of spring and fall migrating birds seek these riparian corridors for food and shelter.
 In the western US they support a higher diversity of breeding birds than all other western habitats combined.

-Sixty percent of the passerines breeding in the west do so primarily in riparian areas.
+Sixty percent of passerine species breeding in the west do so primarily in riparian areas.
 In addition, higher species diversity and density of amphibians and mammals are found in these riverside areas.
 Elk, mule deer, pronghorn and cattle are drawn to these areas for shelter, food and water.
 And in one survey of white-tailed deer done in eastern Montana eighty-three percent were located within riparian cover.

 The Life of Cottonwoods

 Cottonwood seeds require bare soil, moisture and sunlight to germinate and begin to grow.
-However, these seeds are short-lived (less than 2 weeks) and if the conditions aren’t right then a full year must pass before the cottonwoods will release the seeds under positive growing conditions.
+However, they are short-lived (less than two weeks) and if conditions aren’t right, a full year must pass before the cottonwoods will release the seeds under positive growing conditions.

-Even if the seeds manage to germinate, the survival is quite low and after eight weeks they have thinned considerably.
-See, cottonwoods need to be located low enough in the river channel to receive adequate moisture, yet high enough to be protected from scouring floods or ice floes.
+Even if the seeds do germinate, the survival rate is quite low and after eight weeks they have thinned considerably.
+Cottonwoods must be located low enough in the river channel to receive adequate moisture, yet high enough to be protected from scouring floods or ice floes.
 Their root systems must grow quite fast when they are young to keep up with the decline in water level as the stream recedes.
-Cottonwoods use water quite inefficiently, which is a disadvantage on sites prone to drought, but quite an advantage on infertile, continually moist sites.
+Cottonwoods use water inefficiently, which is a disadvantage on sites prone to drought, but an advantage on infertile, continually moist sites.
 Cottonwoods are therefore closely adapted to the dynamics of meandering streams.

 The Decline of Cottonwoods